-- Implement the 10-year plan for wetland management and restoration, which is focused on enhancements and also includes development of new wetlands on the wildlife area (1.B). - Increase wetland function and value through vegetative restoration (1.C). - Develop a protocol for management of nuisance beavers on the wildlife area by 2020 (1.G). - Develop regularly scheduled waterfowl surveys for use in assessing management actions (2.B). - Identify opportunities to enhance monarch butterfly, bumble bee, and other pollinator habitat by 2022 (2.C). - Manage and improve upland bird habitat and nesting cover (4.B).
+- Update and implement the 10-year plan for wetland management and restoration (Appendix D), which is focused on enhancements and also includes development of new wetlands on the wildlife area (1.B). - Increase wetland function and value through vegetative restoration (1.C). - Develop a protocol for management of nuisance beavers on the wildlife area by 2020 (1.G). - Develop regularly scheduled waterfowl surveys for use in assessing management actions (2.B). - Identify and implement opportunities to enhance monarch butterfly, bumble bee, and other pollinator habitat by 2022 (2.C). - Manage and improve upland bird habitat and nesting cover (4.B).